netdata/learn/README.md

 As explained in the [contributing to Netdata Learn](#contributing-to-netdata-learn) section above, all of the files in the `/docs` folder are mirrors of their original versions located in Netdata's repositories.

-The organization of the files is handled by the `map.tsv` file, that contains metadata for every file.
-That file should only be edited by members of the Netdata team.

-In the `ingest` GitHub action, the ingest script runs with the flag `-f`, which allows it to fail upon detecting broken links.

 To run the ingest process refer to the [Manual ingest via local environment](#manual-ingest-via-local-environment) section.

 ### Ingested repositories